 Onboard Meals and Drinks

 Breakfast and dinner are always served on the train (aside from the dinner in Santander).
-Both meals are sumptuous and are made using the local specialties of the region you have visited.
+The culinary team works with local suppliers and providers to source ingredients from the diverse environments the train travels through.
 In practice, this means there is always something new to try!

 Meals are served in one of the three stately dining cars.
-No specific dress code is applicable for the meals, aside from the last evening where you are requested to dress up.
+Although no specific dress code is applicable, guests tend to adhere to business casual.
+The last evening guests are requested to don their finest attire for a goodbye party held in the bar car.

 BREAKFAST | Breakfast is usually served between 08.00 am and 09.30 am, although this depends on the daily schedule.
 Aside from a buffet, various dishes are available à la carte (eggs, breadbasket, …).